papeloco/minimal-mistakes/index.md

 intro_image_hide_on_mobile: true
 ---

+# Papelo
-# Papelo - The future of paperless.
+## *The future of paper.less*

 Papelo is a simple, sophisticated all-in-one solution to easily manage the creations, editing, and collection of digital and paper forms.

+Papelo makes working with digital or physical paper exceptionally fluid.